pyne/pyne/docs/usersguide/source_sampling.rst

 sampling mode (0: DEFAULT_ANALOG, 1: DEFAULT_UNIFORM, 2: DEFAULT_USER,
 3: SUBVOXEL_ANALOG, 4: SUBVOXEL_UNIFORM, 5: SUBVOXEL_USER).
 The second is the
 resample limit for void and cell rejections.
-For a given particle, if a source position is selected in void (MCNP materal 0) or in a cell that disagrees with the cell number, the source position is resampled within the selected mesh volume element until either a correct position is found, or this user-specified limit is researched.
+For a given particle, if a source position is selected in void (MCNP material 0) or in a cell that disagrees with the cell number, the source position is resampled within the selected mesh volume element until either a correct position is found, or this user-specified limit is researched.
 The third argument should specify the particle type: 1 for